kubernetes/website/content/zh/docs/tasks/debug-application-cluster/debug-application.md

 Again, the information from `kubectl describe ...` should be informative.
 The most common cause of `Waiting` pods is a failure to pull the image.
 There are three things to check:

 * Make sure that you have the name of the image correct.
-* Have you pushed the image to the repository?
+* Have you pushed the image to the registry?
-* Run a manual `docker pull <image>` on your machine to see if the image can be pulled.
+* Try to manually pull the image to see if the image can be pulled.
+For example, if you use Docker on your PC, run `docker pull <image>`.
 -->
 #### Pod 停滞在 Waiting 状态